 - Anniversaries of events connected with religious organisations, political parties or groups, commercial enterprises or products, and subjects likely to cause public divisiveness.

-- Recurring events held in Australia, including awards and festivals, except Australia Day, Queen’s Birthday, Christmas and major events of philatelic interest.
+- Recurring events held in Australia, including awards and festivals, except Australia Day, King’s Birthday, Christmas and major events of philatelic interest.

 When may a living person be depicted on stamps?